nicholsss/Compress/documentation/project_definition.md

 ### Algorithms and data structrures

 Huffman coding utilizes a tree and a priority queue.
-Lempel-Ziv encoding can utilize suffix trees or suffix arrays.
+Lempel-Ziv encoding uses a search trie for its dictionary.

 ### Input and output